Flood Control Act of 1965: Lake Pontchartrain and Vicinity Hurricane Protection Project

 Details of the congressional mandate are defined in the Government Accountability Office's testimony before the Senate Committee on Environment and Public Works on September 28, 2005.
 The opening paragraph of the twelve page report reads:

 "Congress first authorized the Lake Pontchartrain and Vicinity, Louisiana Hurricane Protection Project in the Flood Control Act of 1965.
 The project was to construct a series of control structures, concrete floodwalls, and levees to provide hurricane protection to areas around Lake Pontchartrain.
 The project, when designed, was expected to take about 13 years to complete and cost about $85 million."

-By 2005, the estimated cost of construction for the completed project had risen $738 million with the federal share being $528 million and the local share $210 million.

-After Hurricane Katrina, six major investigations were conducted by civil engineers and other experts in an attempt to identify the underlying reasons for the failure of the federal flood protection system.
+After Hurricane Katrina, seven major investigations were conducted by civil engineers and other experts in an attempt to identify the underlying reasons for the failure of the federal flood protection system.
 All concurred that the primary cause of the flooding was inadequate design and construction by the Army Corps of Engineers.

 On January 4, 2023, the National Hurricane Center (NHC) updated the Katrina fatality data based on Rappaport (2014).
 The new toll reduced the number by about one quarter from an estimated 1,833 to 1,392.
 The Rappaport analysis wrote that the 2005 storm “…stands apart not just for the enormity of the losses, but for the ways in which most of the deaths occurred.”
 The same NHC report also revised the total damage estimate keeping Hurricane Katrina as the costliest storm ever––$190 billion according to NOAA’s National Centers for Environmental Information.

 In September 2022, the Associated Press issued a style guide change to Katrina stating that reporters when writing about the storm in New Orleans should note that “…levee failures played a major role in the devastation in New Orleans.
 In some stories, that can be as simple as including a phrase about Hurricane Katrina’s catastrophic levee failures and flooding….”